Jump to:

 • Midfoot arthritis (strain of medial midfoot, compression of lateral midfoot)

-• Sprain of spring/deltoid ligaments
+• Attenuation of spring and deltoid ligaments

 • 1st MTPJ Valgus deformity (bunion)